mk/clerk-px23/README.md

 [^sci]: [Small Clojure Interpreter](https://github.com/babashka/sci) by Michiel Borkent

-The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features (TODO ref, screen shot).
-The process of presentation makes use of _viewers_, which a set of keys to quoted forms containing the source code for a Clojure function that specifies how the client should render a given data structure.
+The process of conveying a value to the client is a _presentation_, a term taken from Common Lisp systems that support similar features [^presentations].
+The process of presentation makes use of _viewers_, each of which is a map from well-known keys to quoted forms containing source code for Clojure functions that specify how the client should render data structures of a given type, about which more below.
 When a viewer form is received on the client side, it is compiled into a function that will be then called on data sent by the server.

+[^presentations]: This feature originated on the Lisp Machine, and lives on in a reduced form as a feature of the emacs package [Slime](https://slime.common-lisp.dev/doc/html/Presentations.html).

 When the `present` function is called on the server side, it defaults to performing a depth-first traversal of the data structure it receives, attaching appropriate viewers at each node of the tree.
 The resulting structure containing both data and viewers is then sent to the client.
-TODO can this section be more clear?

 To avoid overloading the browser or producing uselessly large output, Clerk’s built-in collection viewer carries an attribute to control the number of items initially displayed, allowing more data to be requested by the user on demand.
-Besides this simple limit, there’s a second global budget per result to limit the total number of items also for deeply nested data.
+Besides this simple limit, there’s a second global _budget_ per result to limit the total number of items also for deeply nested data.
 We’ve found this simple system to work fairly well in practice.

 Another benefit of using the browser for Clerk's rendering layer is that it can produce static HTML pages for publication to the web.
 We could not resist the temptation to produce this document with Clerk, and have used that experience as an opportunity to improve the display of sidenotes.